 - I’m also a big fan of BBQ sauce.

-- Prep the onions and cut into 3/4 inch rings.
-Take out the small centers and keep those for chopping up into other dishes or salads.
-Separate all the rings from each other and set aside.
+- Slice onions.
+Prep the onions and cut into rings.
+Take out the centers and keep those for chopping up into other dishes or salads.

-- Heat the oil over medium-high heat (350°F).
+- Heat the oil over medium-high heat.
 I strongly encourage you to use a deep fry thermometer.
-You can also use a deep fryer machine, like a Fry Daddy, if you have one.
+You can also use a deep fryer machine, like a Fry Daddy.

-- Test the oil by dripping a small drop of batter into the oil, if it starts to float and sizzle, the oil is ready for frying.
+- Test oil and preheat oven.
+Test the oil by dripping a small drop of batter into the oil, if it starts to float and sizzle, the oil is ready for frying.
 Also, preheat the oven to a low temperature or “keep warm” setting and place a wire rack over a baking sheet lined with paper towels.
-A wire rack allows residual oil to drip off without making the underside soggy.

-- Place the remaining flour in a separate shallow bowl and dredge each onion ring in the flour and then in the batter.
+- Dredge onions.
+Place the remaining flour in a separate shallow bowl and dredge each onion ring in the flour and then in the egg mixture.
 Without this, the batter won’t stick to the raw onion well.

-- Working in batches, place 4-10 onion rings in the oil, being careful not to crowd the pan too much.
-Cook for 6-8 minutes turning every 2-3 minutes to evenly brown.
+- Fry.
+Working in batches, being careful not to crowd the pan too much.
+Cook, turning every few minutes to evenly brown.
 This can greatly depend on the exact temp of your oil and size of your rings.

-- Remove each batch to the prepared baking sheet/wire rack.
+- Remove to wire rack.
+Remove each batch to the prepared baking sheet/wire rack.
 Sprinkle with salt while they are still hot and then place them in the oven to stay warm until you’ve fried them all.

 Cooked onion rings can be frozen.
 Wait for them to fully cool before packaging and to reheat, throw them back into hot oil while still frozen.